opentape/opentape/README.md

 CHANGES IN THIS RELEASE
 -----------------------

-Please see [http://news.opentape.fm/](http://news.opentape.fm/ "News") for a list of updates in this release
+Please see http://news.opentape.fm for a list of updates in this release.

 LICENSING
 ---------